rhinstaller/anaconda/CONTRIBUTING.rst

 * ``-v, --virt-install`` boot the updated iso in a temporary VM for super fast & simple debugging
 * ``-t, --tag`` use a specific Git revision when generating the updates image
 * You can specify custom ISO image (requirement for Live ISO usage) as optional positional parameter.

+Updating an externally built boot.iso with the ``update_iso`` script
+''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

+In some cases it is necessary to inject changes to a boot.iso that has not been built by the ``rebuild_iso`` script.

+This might be due to the need to test translation related issues (``rebuild_iso`` generated images do not include translations) or to debug an issue that only happens on one specific boot.iso image.

+First thing that needs to be done is to find what version of Anaconda is used on the media.
+This is necessary for the ``update_iso`` script to determine the right Git commit range to include in the updates image.

+There are a couple of ways to find the Anaconda version:

+* boot the boot.iso and check Anaconda version printed on the TTY1 terminal or in Journal of the booted image
+* grep for the "anaconda" package in /root/lorax-packages.log in the boot.iso image
+* check image build logs (if available) for the version of the Anaconda package

+For an example, let's suppose the above has been done and the image contains Anaconda 44.11.
+Anaconda releases are tagged as ``anaconda-<version number>`` so the Anaconda tag for this version should be ``anaconda-44.11``.

+Once the tag is known, pass the tag via the ``-t`` or ``--tag`` option of the ``update_iso`` script, pointing to the externally built boot.iso.
+An example invocation could look like this:

+  ./scripts/testing/update_iso Fedora-Everything-netinst-x86_64-Rawhide-20260119.n.0.iso -t anaconda-44.11

+After this invocation, there should be a new boot.iso image in current directory with an ``-updated`` suffix, so ``Fedora-Everything-netinst-x86_64-Rawhide-20260119.n.0-updated.iso`` in this concrete example.

+This image will be the same as the original externally built boot.iso but with an Anaconda updates image from the current Git branch, adding all changes added since the Anaconda version used on the media was released.

 Running the updated boot.iso
 """"""""""""""""""""""""""""